saulgreenberg/Timelapse/ToDo/ImprovementsWorthDoing.md

 - Thread-safe via `System.Threading.Lock`.
 - `StreamWriter` opened and closed per write — no open handles to clean up on database close.
 - Silent no-op if the Backups folder cannot be created.

+### Open issue: log location unreachable on write failure

+**Problem:** The log currently writes to `<root>\Backups\Timelapse.log`.
+If the write failure is caused by a file server or portable hard drive becoming temporarily unreachable, the log location is also unreachable — the error is lost at exactly the moment it's most needed.

+**Secondary problem:** Even if the log were in a reliable location (e.g. `%LocalAppData%\Timelapse\Timelapse.log`), most users won't know how to find it when asked to email it for diagnosis.

+**Approaches under consideration (decision pending):**

+1. **"Open Log Folder" button in the shutdown dialog** — adds a button that opens File Explorer at the log folder via `Process.Start`.
+One click, no path knowledge needed.
+Users attach the file to an email.

+2. **"Copy log to clipboard" button** — copies log file contents to the clipboard.
+Users paste into an email body.
+No file navigation required.

+3. **Dual-location logging** — write to `%LocalAppData%\Timelapse\` as the primary (always reachable), and also attempt `<root>\Backups\` as a secondary.
+Show the Backups path to users first (familiar location); reference LocalAppData in the dialog Solution text as the fallback when the drive was unreachable.

+4. **Embed log excerpt in the shutdown dialog** — show the last N lines directly in the dialog with a "Copy" button.
+No file navigation, no ambiguity.

+**Recommended approach:** Option 3 (dual-location) + Option 1 ("Open Log Folder" button), with Option 2 (copy to clipboard) as a low-cost addition.
+This ensures the log is always captured, and gives users a one-click way to access it.